CoyCoding/Survey-Form-FFC/README.md

   # Extra info
-  This tribute page was ment to meet the requirements of the freeCodeCamp.org requirements and currently features no media queries.
+  This page was ment to meet the requirements of the freeCodeCamp.org requirements and currently features no media queries.
 I won't be coming back to work on this as I feel it should be used to show progress more than anything.
-Just like the first the next project I did is pretty good though.

 The codepen version of this site can be viewed: [here]( https://codepen.io/anon/pen/NBBoxa).